kahunakv/kommander/README.md

 ## Features

 - **Raft Consensus Algorithm:**
-  Implemented using the Raft algorithm to handle leader election, log replication, and fault tolerance.
+  Implemented using the Raft protocol, which enables a cluster of nodes to maintain a replicated state machine by keeping a synchronized log across all nodes.
+For an in-depth explanation of Raft, see [In Search of an Understandable Consensus Algorithm](https://raft.github.io/raft.pdf) by Diego Ongaro and John Ousterhout.

 - **Distributed Cluster Discovery:**
   Discover other nodes in the cluster using either: